 French Valley.
 2 hours hike to Campamento Italiano, 2 hours to Campamento Britanio, 45 minutes to saddle above surrounded by mountains: Cuerno del Paine (horns) and Co.
 Paine Grande with Glacier Frances.

 Glacier Grey.
 Three hours to Refugio, along the lake, many icebergs in Lago Grey.
 The Chilean Icecap is the third biggest in the world (330 km long).
-Walked to the point and view of the east side of Glacier Grey.
+Walk to the point and view of the east side of Glacier Grey.

 Lagoe Pehoe.
 Boat ride on Tzonka back to Refugio Pudeta, drive 26 km south to Camping Rio Serrano.

 Rio Serrano Journey in two zodiacs and one klepper down the river.
 100 m portage to pass Salto Rio Serrano.
-Camped in a beautiful old grove of trees, rain, cold.
+Camp in a beautiful old grove of trees, rain, cold.
 Hike one hour uphill behind camp.

 Casa de Pakin is a cattle ranch.
 We walked three hours from the ranch northwest across a flat plain, along Rio Geiki, up and over the moraine to Lago Geikei with many icebergs and a view of Glacier Geiki.

 Perito Moreno Glacier.
-Hiked along the lake to viewpoints.
+Hike along the lake to viewpoints.
 Boat ride under the wall of glacier 150-180 feet high calving ice all the time.
 The glacier abuts a cliff that dams up the lake.
 Drive to Chalten.

 Up at sunrise for pictures of Fitzroy.
 Hiked up to Fitzroy viewpoint, three hours to the lower lake.
 Crossed the river, a steep one-hour hike up to a lookout above Lago de Los Fitzroy.
-Hiked out in 3 1/2 hours.
+Hike out in 3 1/2 hours.

 Bus from Calafate to Rio Gallegos.
 Fly to Ushuaia.